rcook/beginning-practical-haskell/part04.md

 read :: Read a => String -> a
 ```

 This takes `String` and returns `a` which is subject to the `Read a` constraint. [`Read`][readdoc] is a type class that supports reading a value from a `String`.
 Haskell's primitive types have instances of `Read`.
-Since this is a polymorphic function, we need a type annotation to choose a specific instance of it:
+Since this is function is polymorphic in its return type, we'll need a type annotation to choose a specific instance of it:

 ```ghci
 λ> :t read :: String -> Integer